Critical race theory: Asian critical race theory

-Asian critical race theory looks at the influence of race and racism on Asian Americans and their experiences in the US education system.
-Like Latino critical race theory, Asian critical race theory is distinct from the main body of CRT in its emphasis on immigration theory and policy.
+Asian critical race theory (Asian CRT or AsianCrit) looks at the influence of race and racism on Asian-descended communities across social contexts such as education, employment, and social integration.
+While Asian CRT developed within U.S. scholarship to address the experiences of Asian Americans, it also attends to diasporic and transnational contexts and the internal diversity of Asian-racialized communities.

+Distinct from some mainstream emphases within CRT, Asian CRT highlights intersections of immigration and settlement policy, intra-community dynamics, and racialized stereotypes such as the "model minority" and the "perpetual foreigner".
+Scholars argue that these processes contribute to both structural inequalities and internalized forms of racialization.
+This suggests that Asian CRT can inform anti-racist practices and policy responses relevant to Asian communities and their allies.

+Nowadays, Asian racialized groups are still facing discrimination and targeted hostility.
+Five years after the COVID-19 pandemic began, Asian Americans and Pacific Islanders still experience race-based hate and xenophobia.
+Reports have documented hundreds of incidents each year and have noted ongoing concerns about anti-immigrant narratives and policy climates.

 Tribal critical race theory

-Critical Race Theory evolved in the 1970s in response to Critical Legal Studies.
+Critical race theory evolved in the 1970s in response to Critical Legal Studies.
 Tribal Critical Theory (TribalCrit) focuses on stories and values oral data as a primary source of information.
 TribalCrit builds on the idea that White supremacy and imperialism underpin US policies toward Indigenous peoples.
 In contrast with CRT, it argues that colonization rather than racism is endemic to society.
 A key tenet of TribalCrit is that Indigenous people exist within a US society that both politicizes and racializes them, placing them in a "liminal space" where Indigenous self-representation is at odds with how others perceive them.
 TribalCrit argues that ideas of culture, information, and power take on new importance when inspected through a Native lens.
 TribalCrit rejects goals of assimilation in US educational institutions, and argues that understanding the lived realities of Indigenous peoples is dependent on comprehending tribal philosophies, beliefs, traditions, and visions for the future.

 Critical philosophy of race

-The Critical Philosophy of Race is inspired by both Critical Legal Studies and Critical Race Theory's use of interdisciplinary scholarship.
+The critical philosophy of race is inspired by both critical legal studies and critical race theory's use of interdisciplinary scholarship.
 Both CLS and CRT explore the covert nature of mainstream use of "apparently neutral concepts, such as merit or freedom."